asad-sangla/sqlopsstudio/docs/carbon/objectexplorer.md

 > milestones: m1 - private preview, m2 - public preview, ga - GA

-## Definition
+## Definitions

+* Carbon's OE is a connection hub for multiple servers and databases that can be also managed in group(s).

-Carbon's OE provides a holistic view of **'what'**, resources in servers and databases, e.g. server and database and its contained objects as resources to manage.
+* Carbon's OE provides a holistic view of **'what'** (resources) in servers and databases, e.g. server and database and its contained objects as resources to manage.

-Carbon's OE **DOES NOT** intend and / or allow to surface up 'how' to manage those resource as a part of OE structure. e.g. Replication, QDS views, Audits, PBM, Maintenance Plan, Logs etc. The functionalities of 'how' to manage is a functional domain of 'Manage' pages with corresponding insights and actions.
+* Carbon's OE **DOES NOT** intend to and / or allow surface up **'how'** to manage those resources as a part of OE structure. e.g. Replication, QDS views, Audits, PBM, Maintenance Plan, Logs etc. The functionalities of 'how' to manage is a functional domain of 'Manage' pages with corresponding insights and actions.

-Context menu of OE should provide simple access points for the following only.
+* Context menu of OE should provide simple access points for the following only.
 We should keep it simple.

 	* Provisioning / scripting
 	* Start a new query
 	* View edit / data for table
 	* Key tasks for Recovery and HA operations only.
 		* Note that OE context menu will not list HA configuration task which is a functional domain of Manage.
 Instead it will have a context menu for HA operation e.g. Failover.
 	* Manage - all other management tasks are performed within MANAGE page context with insights for corresponding object types, e.g. server, database, table etc.

 ## Terms